radeksulc/ibm-bai-workshop/labs/ai/README.md

 - [Analyzing the rule coverage in automated decisions](./notebooks/Analyzing%20the%20rule%20coverage%20in%20automated%20decisions.ipynb)

-## Lab 6 - Exporting and Importing BAI events
+## Supporting material - Exporting and Importing BAI events

 - [Export and import of BAI events](./EVENT-EXPORT-IMPORT.md)

-## Troubleshooting
-Processing of the Jupyter Notebeek sometimes freezes showing asterisk symbol on the left side of a cell.
-Esp. in cells using brunel.
-In this case try to:
-- Close the web browser windows with Notebooks.
-- Stop pyspark on the command line - repeat pressing CTRL+C until you see the prompt again.

-Some labs do not work on Python 3.8+.
-Version 3.7.9 seems to be fine.

 # License
 The notebook found in this project are licensed under the [Apache License 2.0](LICENSE).